MonsMali/Football-top-5-leagues-player-wage-prediction/README.md

-# Football-top-5-leagues-player-wage-prediction
-Project for the Data Science Project subject at Aarhus BSS.
-It consists on web scrapping to create a machine learning model to predict wages of football player in the top 5 European leagues
+# Predicting the Wages of Players in the Top 5 European Leagues